tpoisot/tpoisot.github.io/_posts/2011-10-12-morpho-phylo-lamellodiscus.markdown

 author: Tim
 layout: post
 title: 'New paper: morphology and phylogeny in Lamellodiscus'
+summary: blog
-summary: A new paper about morphological and molecular similarities in fish parasites.
+chapo: A new paper about morphological and molecular similarities in fish parasites.
 tags:
 - evolution
 - parasites